Beeswax Wrap Care & FAQs

 Beeswax wraps can last up to 12 months and maybe longer.
 It depends on how much you use them, and how well you take care of them.
 If they come into contact with hot surfaces or water over 60°C or 140°F the wax will melt and affect the durability of the product.
 See the video about how to restore, refresh and pasteuriser your wrap.

-As the wraps are infused with beeswax and pine resin they initially have a strong smell.
-The beeswax aroma will fade.
-Some people are more sensitive to the aroma and in some case may make some foods have a light beeswax aroma.
-However non of the ingredients will transfer into your food and are non toxic..
+As the wraps are infused with beeswax and tree resin they may have a strong aroma which fades over time.
+Some people are more sensitive to the smell and in some cases may make some foods have a light beeswax aroma.
+However non of the ingredients will transfer into your food and are non toxic.